 Canyonlands is another park we visited twice, the first time in 2012 (when we suffered from dust storms) and then again last year.
-This is the largest park in all of Utah and is broken up into 3 districts: the Island in the Sky, the Needles, and the Maze.
+This is the largest park in all of Utah and is broken up into 3 districts: the Island in the Sky, the Needles, and The Maze.
 I think it’s safe to say that most people visit the Island in the Sky because its entrance is the one closest to Moab plus you need a 4×4 off-road vehicle to visit the Maze.

-We visited all 3, but would love to see more of the Maze, it takes 15-20 days with no services to get through the whole thing, so you have to pack in your own fuel, water, etc. Highlights in the Island in the Sky: the Mesa Arch, Grand View Point, Green River Overlook, Shafer Canyon Overlook (or drive a bit of it like we did!) and Upheaval Dome.
+We visited all 3, but would love to see more of the Maze, it takes 15-20 days with no services to get through the whole thing, so you have to pack in your own fuel, water, etc. Highlights in the Island in the Sky: the Mesa Arch, Grand View Point, Green River Overlook, Shafer Canyon Overlook (or drive a bit of it as we did!), and Upheaval Dome.
 In Needle don’t miss Elephant Hill, Wooden Shoe Arch Overlook, Cave Spring, and Roadside Ruin.

 More with Canyonlands National Park:

 Locations: Island of Sky entrance: From US 191 turn onto UT 313 and drive 22 miles, (you will also pass Dead Horse Ranch State Park which is really cool!) the park is 40 minutes from Moab.
 Needles District: from US 191 take UT 211 for 35 miles, it’s 90 minutes from Moab.
-Directions to the Maze are considerably more difficult, first, you have to get to the Hans Flat Ranger Station, a turn off just past Goblin Valley State Park, that turn off is a dirt road that goes for nearly 50 miles.
+Directions to the Maze are considerably more difficult, first, you have to get to the Hans Flat Ranger Station, a turn-off just past Goblin Valley State Park, which turns off is a dirt road that goes for nearly 50 miles.
 Once you get there, the canyons of the maze are another 3-6 hours on high-clearance 4×4, so you really have to know what you are doing to get there!